CollaboraOnline/nix-build-support/README.md

  exit 0
 ```

-you will probably want to keep this directory *alongside* your nix
+You will probably want to keep this directory *alongside* your nix
 rather than cloning into it.
 That's because nilla *will copy everything
 to your store if you use it to enter a shell, leading to a very long
 delay*.
 LibreOffice translations/etc. are gigabytes big in a full clone.